twrzes/scrnaseq_ei/README.md

 write.table(res_file, file = "<TO_EDIT>", append = F, quote = F, sep = "\t", row.names = F, col.names = T)
 ```
 **Important information: Don't forget to edit the file name of a file with our results**.

+#### TASK:
+Open the resulting file either in the text editor (e.g. Notepad) or Excel.
+What do all the columns mean?